Kia Sorento review - Interior, design and technology

-- 1Kia Sorento reviewThe Kia Sorento is a top-class family SUV with plenty of kit and space as well as a varied, efficient engine range
+- 1Kia Sorento reviewThe Kia Sorento is a top-class family SUV with plenty of kit and space, although it's expensive to buy

-- 4Interior, design and technology - currently readingA lot of standard kit and a simple control interface impress, but materials quality could be better.
+- 4Interior, design and technology - currently readingA lot of standard kit and a simple control interface impress, but some material quality could be better

 - 5Practicality, comfort and boot spaceLots of space and features focused on everyday usability make the Sorento a fine family car option

 - 6Reliability and safetyThe level of standard safety equipment is as good as you’ll find in the sector, while Kia’s seven-year warranty is a further draw